-Successful completion of 36 credit hours, including MPA 301-304, an approved sequence of field courses with a minimum of 12 credit hours (one course in each of the four core areas: public administration, organizations in modern society, quantitative methods for management, systems analysis and planning), an administrative internship, and a thesis or an equivalent paper.
+Successful completion of 36 credit hours, including core courses PA 301-306, an approved sequence of courses, an administrative internship, and a thesis or an equivalent paper.

-In addition to the four core courses listed below, regular courses (200-level and above) are available in the respective academic units listed above and with prior approval may be inclined in a candidate's program.
+In addition to the six core courses listed below, regular courses (200-level and above) are available in the respective academic units listed above and with prior approval may be included in a candidate's program.

-- 301 Public Management.
-(Same as Political Science 241.)
+301 Public Management.
 Analysis of major elements of management in public sector (organization, personnel, budgeting) with special attention to problems arising from political imperatives generated by a democratic society.
-Prerequisite: Political Science 141.
 Three hours.
+Bryan.

-Bryan. - 302 Organizations in Modern Society.
-(Same as Sociology 225.)
+302 Organizations in Modern Society.
 Examination of basic classical and contemporary theory, research on human relations, internal structures, environments, types, general properties of complex organizations, bureaucracies.
 Three hours.

-Berkowitz, Finney, Folta, Samp- - 303 Statistical Analysis for Management.
-(Same as Business Administration 313.)
-Data analyses and communication of statistical information for management decisionmaking.
+303 Statistical Analysis for Public Management.
+Data analyses and communication of statistical information for management decision making.
 Methods of modeling relationships, comparing strategies, and assessing probabilities.
 Instruction in computer use.
-Prerequisite: MBA or MPA standing.
 Three hours.

-Tashman. - 304 System Analysis and Planning.
+304 System Analysis and Planning.
 (Same as EDAP 355.)
 An analysis of and experience with planning theories and techniques that derive from General Systems Theory.
+Three hours.
+Carlson.

+305 Public Budgeting and Public Finance.
+A focus on the budget as the primary policy and planning document in public organizations.
+Three hours.

+306 Introduction to Public Policy.
+Study of: (1) stages in the policy process; (2) development of public policy in the federal system; and (3) policy analysis and evaluation at each stage in the policy process.
+Three hours.
+Ventriss.

-Three - 380 Internship.
+380 Internship.
+Required of all MPA students.
 Supervised administrative experience culminating in a written report.
+Three hours.

-Credit as arranged, one to six - 395 Special Topics.
+395 Special Topics.
 For advanced students within areas of expertise of faculty.
 Permission of instructor.
 One to three hours.

-RELIGION (See page 99.)
+Religion (See page 101.)

-SOCIAL WORK (SWSS)
+Social Work (SWSS)